ASD-Blueprint/desktop.gov.au/blueprint/abac/conditional-access-policies.md

 menu: abac
 ---

-The following conditional access policies can be found in the Azure Portal at `Search > Azure AD Conditional Access | Policies`
+The following conditional access policies can be found in the Azure Portal at `Azure AD Conditional Access | Policies`

 ## Block - legacy authentication